-The Areas of Concentration Program is available for students who wish to pursue an area of personal interest in depth during medical school in addition to formal curriculum.
-The areas of concentration include opportunities in the areas of biomedical research, biomedical ethics, medical education, global and population health.
+The Areas of Concentration Program is available for students who wish to pursue an area of personal interest in depth during medical school in addition to their formal curriculum.
+The areas of concentration include opportunities in the areas of biomedical research, biomedical ethics, medical education and global and population health.
 Students enrolled in this program will be required to complete additional coursework in the area of focused study as well as a senior capstone project.
 Because of the intensity of study, the School of Medicine recognizes successful completion of the program by granting a certificate.

 Global and Population Health